 Similarly, when planting more than one of any native wildflower plant, always group them together.
 Then, insects have ready access to an easy feast!

 In the wild, it’s ‘survival of the fittest’.
 Native wildflower plants are used to snuggling up nice and close, being overcrowded and fighting for the elements they need.
-Your wildflowers can, therefore,, be planted near to other plants rather than in splendid isolation.
+Plant several of the same wildflower near to each other rather than in splendid isolation.

 Space at a premium?
-A single Devil’s Bit Scabious (Succisia pratensis) is one of the beautiful UK natives which can look lovely in a cultivated border, as well as in a designated wildflower patch.
+A single Devil’s Bit Scabious (Succisia pratensis) or Betony (Betonica officinalis) can look lovely in a patio pot or cultivated border, as well as in a designated wildflower patch.

-Creating a ‘wildflower-patch-in-a-patio-pot’ can be very successful.
-Plant 2 or 3 Betony (Betonica officinalis) or Wild Chamomile (Matricaria recutita).
+Creating a ‘wildflower-patch-in-a-patio-pot’ can be very successful, for example if you plant 2 or 3 Wild Chamomile (Matricaria recutita).
 One customer said her plan was to plant 2 chamomile, one each in a small, terracotta pot.
 On warm evenings now, after work, she sits, glass of wine in hand and feet relaxing on an aromatic mini chamomile lawn!